Giffen good: Examples

-Suppose a consumer has a budget of $6 per day that they spend on food.
-They must eat three meals a day, and there are only two options for them: the inferior good, bread, which costs $1 per meal, and the superior good, cake, which costs $4 per meal.
+Suppose a consumer has a budget of $6 per day that he spends on food.
+He must eat three meals a day, and there are only two options: the inferior good, bread, which costs $1 per meal, and the superior good, cake, which costs $4 per meal.
 Cake is always preferable to bread.
-At present, the consumer would purchase 2 loaves of bread and one cake, completely exhausting their budget to fill 3 meals each day.
-Now, if the price of bread were to rise from $1 to $2, then the consumer would have no choice but to give up cake, and spend their entire budget on 3 loaves of bread, in order to eat three meals a day.
-In this situation, their consumption of bread would have actually increased as a result of the price increase.
+At present, he would purchase 2 loaves of bread and one cake, completely exhausting his budget to fill 3 meals each day.
+Now, were the price of bread to rise from $1 to $2, then the consumer would have no choice but to give up cake, and spend his entire budget on 3 loaves of bread, in order to eat three meals a day.
+In this situation, his consumption of bread would have actually increased as a result of the price increase.
 Thus bread would be a Giffen good in this example.

 Empirical evidence

 Evidence for the existence of Giffen goods has generally been limited.
 A 2008 paper by Robert Jensen and Nolan Miller argued rice and wheat noodles were Giffen goods in parts of China.
 Another 2008 paper by the same authors experimentally demonstrated the existence of Giffen goods among people at the household level by directly subsidizing purchases of rice and wheat flour for extremely poor families.
-In this paper, the field experiment conducted in 2007 consisted of the province of Hunan, where rice is a dietary staple, and the province of Gansu, where wheat is a staple.
-In both provinces, random households were selected and were offered their dietary staple at subsidized rates.
+In this paper, a 2007 field experiment was conducted in the provinces of Hunan and Gansu, where the staples were rice and wheat respectively.
+In both provinces, randomly selected households were offered their dietary staples at subsidized rates.
 After the completion of the project, it could be found that the demands from Hunan households who were offered the rice fell drastically.
 Meanwhile, the demands of wheat in Gansu implies weak evidence of the Giffen paradox.

 In 1991, Battalio, Kagel, and Kogut published an article arguing that quinine water is a Giffen good for some lab rats.
-However, they were only able to show the existence of a Giffen good at an individual level and not the market level.
+However, they could show the existence of a Giffen good only at an individual level and not the market level.

 Giffen goods are difficult to study because the definition requires a number of observable conditions.
-One reason for the difficulty in studying market demand for Giffen goods is that Giffen originally envisioned a specific situation faced by individuals in poverty.
-Modern consumer behaviour research methods often deal in aggregates that average out income levels, and are too blunt an instrument to capture these specific situations.
+One reason for the difficulty in studying market demand for Giffen goods is that Giffen originally envisioned a specific situation faced by poor individuals.
+Modern consumer behavior research methods often deal in aggregates that average out income levels, and are too blunt an instrument to capture these specific situations.
 Complicating the matter are the requirements that availability of substitutes be limited and that consumers be not so poor that they can only afford the inferior good.
 For this reason, many text books use the term Giffen paradox rather than Giffen good.